Brikaa/security-assignment-2/report/report.md

 - **Description of the vulnerability:** an attacker can view the last ten transactions of an account of another user through the `GET /api/account` endpoint
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to view the last ten transactions of foreign accounts violating their privacy
 - **Recommendations:** do proper access control in the `GET /api/account/{accountNo}/transactions` endpoint

+## Bypassing access control (accessing admin pages)

+- **Test CVSS severity**: High
+- **Test CVSS score:** 8.6
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** a defect in the access control (improper validation on who is accessing the admin pages)
+- **Description of the vulnerability:** an attacker can view the admin pages and take admin actions by visiting `/admin/admin.jsp`
+- **Impact:** severe impact; successful exploitation gives the attacker admin privileges
+- **Recommendations:** do proper access control on admin pages and actions

+## Cross site scripting in `/bank/customize.jsp`

+- **Test CVSS severity**: High
+- **Test CVSS score:** 8.6
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:P/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/xss/>
+- **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `lang` parameter in `/bank/customize.jsp`
+- **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but it can contain an evil script or form that can cause the victim's data to be stolen
+- **Recommendations:** follow OWASP's recommendations in the link in the description of the type of the vulnerability

+## Cross site scripting in `/bank/search.jsp`

+- **Test CVSS severity**: High
+- **Test CVSS score:** 8.6
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:P/VC:H/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/xss/>
+- **Description of the vulnerability:** an attacker can inject arbitrary HTML/CSS/JavaScript by putting them in the `query` parameter in `/bank/search.jsp`
+- **Impact:** severe impact; an attacker can send such link to other users; the link appears as if it is genuine but it can contain an evil script or form that can cause the victim's data to be stolen
+- **Recommendations:** follow OWASP's recommendations in the link in the description of the type of the vulnerability

 # Finding scenarios